The History of Crystalaire

 Dave Reid purchased the camp and later expanded the residential camping program to include “Crystalaire-at-Lookout” (now Camp Lookout).
-In 2008, the rising property values around Crystal Lake resulted in a mutual agreement to close the Crystalaire as a residential camp, and consequently all operations were moved to Camp Lookout.
+In 2008, the rising property values around Crystal Lake resulted in a mutual agreement to close Crystalaire as a residential camp, and consequently all operations were moved to Camp Lookout.
 But the trips element of the camp was not lost.
 A new trips program, dubbed Crystalaire Adventures, now found its home on the road.
-Blake Compton, the director for nearly a decade said of CA’s renewal: “the future of Crystalaire is that it will be what it always has been, but it won’t be tied to a place.”
-Gus’s grandson, Micah Leinbach, went on his first trip in 2006 and continued to participate in Crystalaire through the summer of 2012.
-The work Micah put into Crystalaire Adventures has founded the program upon innovation and success.
+Blake Compton, the director for nearly a decade said of Crystalaire Adventure’s renewal: “the future of Crystalaire is that it will be what it always has been, but it won’t be tied to a place.”
+Gus’s grandson, Micah Leinbach, became the director of Crystalaire in 2013.
+The work Micah put into Crystalaire Adventures set the program upon a path of innovation and success.
 Since, Crystalaire Adventures has seen unparalleled growth in both participation and opportunities for education.
 Micah served as director from 2013 to 2016, when he passed the directorship to Charlie Burnett, a dedicated educator and your current Crystalaire director.

 In the Spring of 2018, Camp Lookout and Crystalaire again found a new home at Camp Carvela, a square mile of old-growth wilderness outside of Traverse City, MI.
 Today, the focus on non-competitive learning environments, the freedom to choose your daily journeys, and opportunities for participants to discover friends, themselves, and the world around them endures with adaptive programming strategies to meet the needs of kids in the 21st century.
 Camp Lookout continues to offer the residential summer camp experience.
 And Crystalaire continues in the spirit of adventure-based alternative education, as it has for almost a century.